tricky93/nc-news-backend/README.md

 This is my news api created as part of the Northcoders course.

-This project has been creted using an express and MongoDB.
-The final project is hosted on heroku at https://nc-news-portfolio.herokuapp.com/ while the database is stored on mLab.
+This project is hosted on heroku at https://nc-news-portfolio.herokuapp.com/ while the database is stored on mLab.

 I can confirm this news api is 100% unofficial!!!